vivekkw/election_20/README.md

 # Who exactly elected Biden?
-A quick post-election analysis on each party's gains in swing states.
+A quick post-election analysis on vote gains in swing states